ivanlieu/gcp-audio-transcribe/README.md

 In the function `transcribeRequest()` in `transcribe_audio.py`, speech recognition can be enhanced in transcriptions by using [speech adaptation][speech-adapt].
 This uses `SpeechContext()` and can be applied by uncommenting this section of code.

 ## Required Packages
 Package versions listed were used to build the program on python 3.7.
 Newer versions should work, if not, match package versions here.
-Requires the Google Cloud CLI to be installed.
+Requires the [Google Cloud CLI][cloud-cli] to be installed.
 | Package | Version |
 | ------- | ------- |
 | [python-docx][pyDocx] | 0.8.11 |